abhirampai/my_blog/src/_blogs/apache_kafka_from_scratch_part_2.md

     - Length - 1 byte
     - Content - variable size
   Tag Buffer
-Response Partition Limit -> 4 bytes A 4-byte integer that limits the number of partitions to be returned in the response.
-Cursor -> 1 byte Nullable field that can be used for pagination.
+Response Partition Limit -> 4 bytes, limits the number of partitions in the response Cursor -> 1 byte, a nullable field used for pagination Tag Buffer
-Tag Buffer
 ```
-A sample request sent by a client can be viewed [here](https://binspec.org/kafka-describe-topic-partitions-request-v0).
+You can view a sample request sent by a client [here](https://binspec.org/kafka-describe-topic-partitions-request-v0).

 ### Parsing topics